availproject/availup/README.md

 ```bash
 curl -sL1 avail.sh | bash -s -- --upgrade n
 ```
-Note: If default updates are skipped, everytime the user will be prompted for a permission to upgrade once a new release is made available.

 > ℹ️ Upgrading the LC only works if the binary was installed with the latest `availup` script or cargo.
+If default updates are skipped, everytime the user will be prompted for a permission to upgrade once a new release is made available.

 To run the light client on WSL systems, use the `--force_wsl` flag like:
 ```bash